 The Summerland Sanitary District was organized in 1957 by the residents of Summerland as an independent district to provide sewage services for the residents within the Summerland District boundaries.
 Since conception and for many years thereafter, the treatment facility operated as a conventional activated sludge process.
 In 1991 the Summerland Sanitary District was upgraded to a tertiary treatment facility.
 This treatment method ensures a higher quality of effluent.
 The treatment plant has a design capacity of 300,000 gallons per day.

-The Board employs and is assisted by a General Manager, an Office Manager/Clerk to the Board, and two Treatment Plant Operators.
+The Board employs an Administrative Manager, an Operations Manager, a Lead Collections/WTP Operator II, one Grade II Wastewater Treatment Plant Operator, and one Operator-In-Training.
 The District recovers the cost of providing sewer service from rates levied by Santa Barbara County through property taxes.
 The District is independently audited and subject to state and federal regulations.